KarchinLab/HotMAPS/README.md

 ## Installation

-Clone the HotMAPS repository to your local machine.
+Clone the HotMAPs repository to your local machine.
 HotMAPS provides a Conda environment file, hotmaps.yml, which lists all necessary packages.
 Anaconda and Snakemake are required to run HotMAPS pipelines.

 ## Usage
 ### Input